 The original LUT came about after Panasonic's V-Log L release for the GH4 camera was shown to be less than stellar for internal, 8 bit 4:2:0 recording to the SD card, with visual errors like YUV chroma smearing on many flat surfaces, baseline colour shifts and reduced tonal range compared to the linear profiles.
 The fix, after lots of testing and tweaking, was Leeming LUT One™, a superior colour and tone accurate LUT designed for the GH4's internal Cinelike-D profile, correcting the profile to a proper Rec709 colour matrix, while avoiding the need for, and issues of, V-Log L ( saving you $99 ), ready for creative grading to begin.

-Now, in 2016, the LUT is being expanded to support additional cameras, providing a one stop shop for bringing all supported camera types to the same starting point for grading, while maximising each camera's internal settings to get the best dynamic range and colour tonality out of them.
+Now the LUT has been expanded to support additional cameras, providing a one stop shop for bringing all supported camera types to the same starting point for grading, while maximising each camera's internal settings to get the best dynamic range and colour tonality out of them.

 The LUT Development Process